QuentinCG/jarvis-camera/README.md

 3) Add this plugin in <a target="_blank" href="http://domotiquefacile.fr/jarvis/content/plugins">Jarvis project</a>

+4) Also add <a target="_blank" href="https://github.com/QuentinCG/jarvis-email-sender">Email Sender plugin</a> to <a target="_blank" href="http://domotiquefacile.fr/jarvis/content/plugins">Jarvis project</a> if you want to send your picture or video by email.

-4) Configure the <a target="_blank" href="https://github.com/QuentinCG/jarvis-camera/blob/master/config.sh">configuration file</a> to match your requirements.
+5) Configure the <a target="_blank" href="https://github.com/QuentinCG/jarvis-camera/blob/master/config.sh">configuration file</a> to match your requirements.

-5) Enjoy
+6) Enjoy

 ## Author